RG-Flow Renormalized One-Loop Corrections to the Power Spectrum in USR Inflation: Tadpole Calculations

 \section{Tadpole Calculations}

-Finally, we briefly address the tadpole contributions corresponding to Fig.~\ref{fig1}.
-Since the relevant vertices are cubic in nature, the calculations must be performed using the cubic Hamiltonian ${\bf H_3}$.
-In particular, the tadpole diagrams require the evaluation of the zero–modes during each phase of the multi–stage USR prototype.
+Finally, we address the tadpole contributions corresponding to the zero‑mode of the curvature perturbation.
+Since the relevant vertices are cubic (see $\mathbf{H}_3$), the tadpole diagrams require solving the Mukhanov–Sasaki equation in the limit $k=0$ during each phase.